-St. Cloud Housing and Redevelopment Authority is a public housing agency in Saint Cloud, Minnesota that participates in the Section 8 Housing Choice Voucher, and Public Housing programs.
-As of November 17th, 2018, St. Cloud Housing and Redevelopment Authority has 3 waiting lists that are open now or opening soon.
+St. Cloud Housing and Redevelopment Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of August 13th, 2022, St. Cloud Housing and Redevelopment Authority has 3 waiting lists that are open now or opening soon.

 As of 08/31/2018, St. Cloud Housing and Redevelopment Authority is billing for Section 8 Housing Choice Voucher port-in requests.
 Learn more about porting Housing Choice Vouchers to a new area here.

-As of the most recent VMS report, St. Cloud Housing and Redevelopment Authority manages 931 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, St. Cloud Housing and Redevelopment Authority manages 944 active Housing Choice Vouchers.

 |Standard||Tenant Protection||Ported Out||VASH|